chec/commercejs-chopchop-demo/README.md

 #### Caveats for sample data

-To make your Chop Chop experience even better, there are a couple of things you can do that are not included with the sample data:
+To make your ChopChop experience even better, there are a couple of things you can do that are not included with the sample data:

 * **Add related products:** Go into the [Chec Dashboard](https://dashboard.chec.io) and set related products for each